 Malware prevention scans files and rejects suspicious data that could interrupt productivity or steal information.
 Encryption is a multipurpose protection.
 Any data that crosses the wire is subject to eavesdropping, and encryption makes it unreadable should an attacker intercept sensitive information.
 Encryption also protects data stored on a device, safeguarding sensitive information from theft after a user loses their corporate device.

-A CASB has a three-step process:
+A CASB deploys a three-step process:

 • Discovery: The CASB scans and finds resources on the organization’s cloud infrastructure.